Serial dilution

 A serial dilution is the step-wise dilution of a substance in solution, either by using a constant dilution factor, or by using a variable factor between dilutions.
 If the dilution factor at each step is constant, this results in a geometric progression of the concentration in a logarithmic fashion.
-A ten-fold serial dilution could be 1 M, 0.1 M, 0.01 M, 0.001 M ...
+A ten-fold serial dilution could be 1 M, 0.1 M, 0.01 M, 0.001 M, etc.

 Serial dilutions are used to accurately create highly diluted solutions as well as solutions for experiments resulting in concentration curves with a logarithmic scale.
 A tenfold dilution for each step is called a logarithmic dilution or log-dilution, a 3.16-fold (10^{0.5}-fold) dilution is called a half-logarithmic dilution or half-log dilution, and a 1.78-fold (10^{0.25}-fold) dilution is called a quarter-logarithmic dilution or quarter-log dilution.
 Serial dilutions are widely used in experimental sciences, including biochemistry, pharmacology, microbiology, and physics.